A Simulation-Optimization Framework To Improve The Organ Transplantation Offering System: MODEL OVERVIEW

 \subsubsection{Simulation Initialization}

 To simulate one year of the transplantation system for each type of organ the following steps are executed: \begin{itemize} \item We create each center and we initialize them with a waiting list of potential organ recipients.
-The length of this waiting list is within 20\% of the average size of the waiting list that the center has experienced over time, and is computed by using a uniform integer random variable in the interval between 80\% and 120\% of the average waiting list size computed in the data preparation step. \item We determine the number of new listings for each center during the year and the number of removals (non-transplants) associated with each center during the year.
-These values are also generated by taking uniform random integers in the interval [80\%,120\%] of the averages obtained in the data preparation step.
+The length of this waiting list is within 20\% of the average size of the waiting list that the center has experienced over time, and is computed by using a uniform integer random variable in the interval between 80\% and 120\% of the average waiting list size computed in the data preparation step.
+We chose the 80\% and 120\% bounds so as to mimic the variability exhibited by the SRTR/OPTN from year to year over different centers. \item We determine the number of new listings for each center during the year and the number of removals (non-transplants) associated with each center during the year.
+These values are also generated by taking uniform random integers in the interval [80\%,120\%] of the averages obtained in the data preparation step---again, the 80\%, 120\% bounds are motivated by the historical data.
 These system arrivals and departures are considered to be distributed uniformly over the 365 days of the year. \item We determine the number of organs that arrive at the system in one year for each category of the respective organ type.
-Again, we do so by selecting uniform random integers between 0.8 and 1.2 times the average numbers of organs that arrived in each category nationwide.
+Once more, we do so by selecting uniform random integers between 0.8 and 1.2 times the average numbers of organs that arrived in each category nationwide; this design choice provides variability and robustness with regard to the total organs donated, which may be necessitated by changes in donation patterns, as well as external events (such as COVID)\@.
 Then, each organ created in the simulation is mapped to an OPO depending on the probability distribution of the location of that specific category of organ.
-The time of the organ arrival is also uniform over the year. \item Finally, each organ (depending on its category) has a certain probability of being discarded for medical reasons.
+The time of the organ arrival is also uniform over the year where this choice was made due to observed consistency of monthly donation data, but also a lack of sufficient data to create separate distributions over days/weeks. \item Finally, each organ (depending on its category) has a certain probability of being discarded for medical reasons.
 This way we ensure that all the organs offered are from the population of legitimate organs that can be transplanted. \end{itemize}